-Here we present the design and implementation of a flexible, compact and low-cost high-current circuit for efficiently coupling a large RF magnetic field to the spin of alkali atoms, whose transitions within the ground-state manifold \fs{typically lie in the 10 -- 200\,MHz range, allowing for spin manipulations with $\Omega_R \sim \varepsilon_F/\hbar$.} Significant complexity results from the fact that atomic samples are trapped inside a ultra-high vacuum chamber by laser light potentials, and are subject to a strong static magnetic field $B_0$ produced by Feshbach electromagnets.
+Here we present the design and implementation of a flexible, compact and low-cost high-current circuit for efficiently coupling a large RF magnetic field to the spin of alkali atoms, whose transitions within the ground-state manifold \fs{typically lie in the 10 -- 200\,MHz range, allowing for spin manipulations with $\Omega_R \sim \varepsilon_F/\hbar$.} Significant complexity results from the fact that atomic samples are trapped inside an often metallic, ultra-high vacuum chamber by laser light potentials, and are subject to a strong static magnetic field $B_0$ produced by Feshbach electromagnets.
 Fulfilling all design requirements, the realized system shows an excellent electronic performance, in agreement with simulations.
 It has been tested in a typical application case by driving the transition between two ground-state magnetic sublevels of lithium atoms, characterized by a frequency $\nu_0\simeq82$\,MHz.
-Moreover, it features a very low level of interference with nearby laboratory electronic equipment, as demonstrated by an observed static B-field fractional stability of about $10^{-5}$ for $B_0\simeq770$\,G. The paper is organized as follows: in Section II, we describe our approach to the RF circuit design and its main advantages with respect to common solutions, and we present the realization of the different components of the RF circuit, namely the coil, the matching network and the transmission-line transformers; in Section III, we report on the characterization of the system performance with an ideal Fermi gas of lithium atoms; in the concluding Section, we summarize and provide some outlook.
+Moreover, it features a very low level of interference with nearby laboratory electronic equipment, as demonstrated by observed near-unity $\pi$-pulse efficiencies even at 100\,W-level RF driving and an estimated static B-field fractional stability of about $10^{-5}$ for $B_0\simeq770$\,G over several minutes of low-power RF driving with a Rabi frequency~$\sim 400 \,$Hz.

+The paper is organized as follows: in Section II, after recalling the basic concepts behind the coupling between an atomic spin and a classical RF field, we describe our approach to the RF circuit design and its main advantages with respect to more established solutions, and we present the realization of the different components of the RF circuit, namely the coil, the matching network and the transmission-line transformers; in Section III, we report on the characterization of the system performance with an ideal Fermi gas of lithium atoms; in the concluding Section, we summarize and provide some outlook.